-A respectful program that restores and strengthens Aboriginal identity that is critical to ensuring good mental health and well being in Young People
+A respectful program that restores and strengthens Aboriginal identity that is critical to ensuring good mental health and well being in all Aboriginal People

-Why I am me? – An Ancient Indigenous mindfulness program for Indigenous young people
+Why I am my Aboriginal Ancestors? – An Ancient Indigenous mindfulness program for Indigenous young people

 Thinking about how footy is played is a good way to think about life and how much we need a great team to succeed.
 Because Indigenous people are all about relationships and their Kinship group (team), they connect all success with their team and believe that “individual accomplishment” is possible only in relation to how it effects or helps the team.
 It is always shared.